 Pneumonia generally lasts about two weeks, even longer in young children, elderly adults, and those who have compromised immune systems or another chronic illness such as COPD or asthma.
 Even healthy people may feel tired or weak for a month or more after the lungs clear up.

 What Is the Pneumonia Vaccine?

-The PPSV pneumonia vaccine is safe and provides immunity against 23 subtypes of bacteria that commonly cause pneumonia.
+The PPSV23 pneumonia vaccine is safe and provides immunity against 23 subtypes of bacteria that commonly cause pneumonia.

 If you are a healthy adult over age 65, it's now recommended you receive both vaccines.
 The timing and sequence of the vaccines will vary depending on what vaccines you may have previously had.

 Some experts suggest that adults younger than 55 get this vaccine because the immune responsiveness is greater if they do.
-The PPSV pneumonia vaccine is also recommended for people at increased risk for infection, such as those with heart disease, liver disease, lung disease, kidney failure, diabetes, a variety of cancers, sickle cell anemia and for adults 19 through 64 years of age who smoke cigarettes or who have asthma.
+The PPSV23 pneumonia vaccine is also recommended for people at increased risk for infection, such as those with heart disease, liver disease, lung disease, kidney failure, diabetes, a variety of cancers, sickle cell anemia, HIV/AIDS and for adults 19 through 64 years of age who smoke cigarettes or who have asthma.
 The pneumonia vaccine is not recommended for pregnant women.

 Four doses of the PCV13 pneumonia vaccine are recommended for all children under age 2.
 For children 2 to 4, who did not receive the pneumonia vaccine series, a single vaccine should be given.
 For children 6 to 18 with health problems, a single dose of the pneumonia vaccine PCV13 should be given regardless of whether they were previously vaccinated.